Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-04 - Added file work from previous lab
 Added the code to go through all files and extract their information

+### 2024-01-04 - Modified the file stuff
+Condensed the code into a single function to be used, ~10 min

 ## Eva Skarabot

 ### 2024-01-02 - Brief description